 After you and your landlord have spoken the judge may ask either of you further questions.

-The judge will make a decision based on the evidence you and your landlord supply and what the law says.
+The court will make a decision based on the evidence you and your landlord supply and what the law says.
 There are different types of court order.
-The judge may decide to:
+The court may decide to:

 - make an outright possession order